Neutron Network

 There is an object storage component and, again, an identity component.
 The OpenStack community does not refer to services by their functions, such as services, images, etc. Instead, these components are referred to by their nicknames.
 Server functions are officially called compute, but everyone calls them Nova.
 It’s pretty fitting since NASA co-founded OpenStack.
 Glance is the image service, Neutron is the network service, and Cinder is the volume service.
 Swift provides object storage, while Keystone includes identity management, which keeps everything together.

-The role of decoupling
+The Role of Decoupling

 The key to cloud computing is decoupling virtual resources from physical ones.
 The ability to abstract processors, memory, etc., from the underlying hardware enables on-demand/elastic provisioning and increased efficiency.
 This abstraction process has driven the cloud and led to various popular cloud flavors such as IaaS – Infrastructure-as-as-Service, PaaS – Platform-as-as-Service, and SaaS – Software-as-as-Service, a base for OpenStack foundations.